sagemath/sagewiki_to_gh-2022-10-10/graph.md

  * On Oct.
 20, 2006, Robert gave a [http://sage.math.washington.edu/home/rlmill/talk_2001-10-20/2006-10-20SAGE.pdf talk] about the state of affairs for existing software which shared a few benchmarks and discussed some implementation ideas.
  * On Feb.
 15, 2007, Robert and Emily gave an Informal Introduction to the Graph Theory Package.
 This talk was essentially a review of newly available features.
  * On Feb.
 17, 2007, Robert gave a [http://www.robertlmiller.com/talks/graph_intro.pdf talk] at Sage Days 3.
  * On Mar.
-2, 2007, in B027 at 10:30 a.m., Robert Miller gave a talk entitled "Opening Graph Automorphisms".
+2, 2007, Robert gave a talk entitled "Opening Graph Automorphisms".
+ * On Mar.
+29, 2007, he followed up with a [http://www.robertlmiller.com/talks/nauty.pdf part two] of this talk, after implementing "nice".

 == Other wiki pages ==
  * Surveys